LilyNkantah/genre-recs/README.md

 I made this website, called GenreRecs, to provide random recommendations from the top 1000 movies (rated by Imdb) given a chosen genre, or set of genres.
 It will provide random recs upon "rerolling", whether any genres are specified or not.
+It is accessible through Netlify here: https://effortless-otter-e95cba.netlify.app/